-To apply for admission to the M.Acc. or M.B.A. program, the procedures are:
+To apply for admission to the M.Acc., M.B.A., or Executive M.B.A. program, the procedures are:

-- •Obtain an application for admission from the office of graduate admissions; - Complete the application for admission and application fee form, and return them with the non-refundable \$40 application fee to the office of graduate admissions; - Register and take the GMAT and furnish the office of graduate admissions with official notification of your GMAT scores.
-If you have already taken this test, request Educational Testing Service to furnish the office of graduate admissions with an official notification of your score; - •Arrange to have an official transcript sent to the office of graduate admissions by every institution of higher learning attended (including Rider University).
+- •Obtain an application for admission from the office of graduate admission; - •Complete the application for admission and application fee form, and return them with the non-refundable \$45 application fee to the office of graduate admission; - Register and take the GMAT and furnish the office of graduate admission with official notification of your GMAT scores.
+If you have already taken this test, request Educational Testing Service to furnish the office of graduate admission with an official notification of your score; - Arrange to have an official transcript sent to the office of graduate admission by every institution of higher learning attended (including Rider University).
 A transcript should be sent even if only one course was taken at the institution.
-Only official transcripts will be acceptbusiness administration ed.
-Transcripts sent to the student are not acceptable unless they are sealed in the original envelope when received by office of graduate admissions;

-- Applicants whose native language is not English are required to take the Test of English as a Foreign Language (TOEFL) and have the official results sent to the office of graduate admissions; - International students are asked to have their transcripts evaluated (and translated, if necessary) for program equivalency by a recognized credential evaluation service.
-World Education Services in New York City is suggested for this evaluation. - A notarized financial resource statement or notarized bank statement is required to demonstrate the international student's ability to pay the total cost of attendance.
+Only official transcripts will be accepted.
+Transcripts sent to the student are not acceptable unless they are sealed in the original envelope when received by office of graduate admission; - Applicants whose native language is not English are required to take the Test of English as a Foreign Language (TOEFL) and have the official results sent to the office of graduate admissions; - •International students are asked to have their transcripts evaluated (and translated, if necessary) for program equivalency by a recognized credential evaluation service.
+World Education Services in New York City is suggested for this evaluation. - A notarized financial resource statement or notarized bank statement is required to demonstrate the international student's ability to pay the total cost of attendance. - Additional Executive M.B.A. requirements may be obtained from Graduate Admission or the CBA Director of Graduate Business Programs.